Wilhelm Gesenius: Career

 In 1827, after declining an invitation to take Eichhorn's place at Göttingen, Gesenius was made a Consistorialrat.
-In 1830 there were violent verbal attacks to which he, along with his friend and colleague Julius Wegscheider, were subjected by E. W. Hengstenberg and his party in the Evangelische Kirchenzeitung, on account of his rationalism and his lecture comments treating lightly the Biblical accounts of miracles.
-He was thereafter troubled with personal stresses; in 1833 he nearly died of lung disease, in 1835 three of his children died, and subsequently he was tormented by various physical complaints.
+In 1830 there were violent verbal attacks to which he, along with his friend and colleague Julius Wegscheider, were subjected by Ernst Hengstenberg and his party in the Evangelische Kirchenzeitung, on account of his rationalism and his lecture comments treating lightly the Biblical accounts of miracles.
+He was thereafter troubled with personal stresses; in 1833, he nearly died of lung disease, in 1835 three of his children died, and subsequently he was tormented by various physical complaints.
 His death in 1842 came after prolonged misery from gall stones.
+There is however some discrepancy as to how many of Gesenius's children died before their father.

+Death

 Gesenius died at Halle and is buried near the university.
 According to tradition, theology students in Halle put stones on his grave as a token of respect every year before their examinations.